th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/alarm/alarmJS.md

 ### Injection `resetAlarms`
 ![Reset all alarms](/assets/alarmJSReset.png)
-This part is for deleting all Alarms from the global list and from the savefile.
+This part is for deleting all alarms from the global list and from the savefile.
 After you click on `resetAlarms` the functions `resetAllAlarms` starts.
-This function sets the global `alarms` array tro an empty array:
+This function sets the global `alarms` array to an empty array:
 ```javascript
 global.set("alarms", []);
 msg.payload = null;